steadfast-collective/pwheslop.com/content/collections/pages/podcast.md

     content:
       -
         type: text
-        text: 'We''re looking to grow our roster of guests looking to be featured on The Unexpected Entrepreneur podcast. ' -
+        text: 'We''re looking to grow our roster of guests looking to be featured on The Digital Community Leaders podcast. ' -
     type: paragraph
     content:
       -
         type: text
-        text: 'If you run a business, lead a team or have lessons to share for our community of entrepreneurs, reach out directly at '
+        text: 'If you are involved in running a community and have a story to tell for our community of community managers, reach out directly at '
       -
         type: text
         marks: